 A unique collaboration between the University and Tasmanian Government, the Hedberg aspires to be a catalyst for the performing arts and new media, while bringing the Conservatorium and its teaching into close proximity with industry.
-With performance taking centre stage, it will be an electric place of creativity and collaboration for all industry professionals, University students and staff, and the broader community.
+With performance taking centre stage, it is an electric place of creativity and collaboration for all industry professionals, University students and staff, and the broader community.

-As a contemporary landmark building, the Hedberg will be equipped with state-of-the-art variable acoustics, lighting and music technologies.
+As a contemporary landmark building, the Hedberg is equipped with state-of-the-art variable acoustics, lighting and music technologies.
 Designed specifically for the Conservatorium, the Hedberg houses many purpose-built, soundproof and digitally equipped rehearsal and practice rooms, an integrated multi-room recording suite, and two key performance spaces – the Recital Hall and the Salon – and sound-stage and broadcast capacities.

-With the Hedberg’s doors opening to students Semester 1, 2020, there has never been a better time or place to realise your creative potential than right now at the University of Tasmania.
+There has never been a better time or place to realise your creative potential than right now at the University of Tasmania.

 Why the Hedberg is music to a music student's ears